AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/access-lc-interface-preq.md

 ---
 title: Introduction to the user interface and key prerequisites
-description: Get to know the Learning and Training content interface in Adobe Experience Manager Guides.
+description: Get to know the user interface of Learning and Training content in Adobe Experience Manager Guides.
 feature: Authoring
 role: User
 ---
 # Introduction to the user interface and key prerequisites

-This article explains how to access the Learning and Training content interface and set up the correct Folder profile and Base path for learning courses.
+This article explains how to access the user interface and set up the correct Folder profile and Base path for learning courses.

-## Access to the Learning and Training content interface
+## Access the user interface

-Perform the following steps to access the Learning and Training content interface:
+Perform the following steps to access the user interface:

 1. Log in to your AEM instance.
 2. On the AEM Navigation page, select **Guides**.